rdkit-rs/rdkit-sys/README.md

 "bridge" Rust to C++ through some wrappers.

 The goal is to do 1-1 bindings with the C++ library, exposing all the classes as we need them.
-The goal is _not_ to create a high-level binding with useful functionality strung together like in the MinimalLib (cffiwrapper).
+The goal is _not_ to create a high-level functionality like the MinimalLib (cffiwrapper).
 Our goal is to expose the building blocks.
-If you're looking for useful functionality strung together, check out the [rdkit](https://crates.io/crate/rdkit) crate.
+If you're looking for idiomatic Rust, check out the [rdkit](https://crates.io/crate/rdkit) crate.

+Static Linking
+---

+The `build.rs` script informs cargo how to find headers, library files, and finally how to link the final result.
+This crate currently links all RDKit libraries statically, meaning output binaries are portable and users of your software will not need to find their own RDKit.

 Prerequisites
 ---